Email Us

 • — Share —

-In the logistics field, Automated Guided Vehicles (AGV) and Autonomous Mobile Robots (AMR) are well-known terms.
+In the logistics field, AGV Automated Guided Vehicles (AGV) and Autonomous Mobile Robots (AMR) are well-known terms.
 AGV and AMR both automate material handling, optimizing efficiency and productivity in warehouses and manufacturing facilities.
 As more and more companies increase their investment in supply chain automation, it is essential to understand the differences between these two technologies to ensure wise investment decisions.

 AMR and AGV - Introduction